 Blindness in dogs

-- Depending on the cause, blindness can develop very suddenly, or very gradually.
+- Depending on the cause, blindness in your dog can develop very suddenly, or gradually.

 - There are many causes of blindness — some are treatable, some are not.

-- Contact your vet if you suspect your dog is losing their sight.
+- Contact your vet for advice if you suspect your dog is losing their sight.

 Signs to look out for include: